 Significant economic regions of the European natural stone industry are located mainly in southern Europe with its direct connection to the Mediterranean Sea.
-Countries like Italy, Spain, Portugal or Greece cover around 90% of the EU production (European Commission 1998).
-This is due to the advantageous conditions of regional geology and the long tradition these countries have in the field of natural stone manufacture.
-Beside other traditional natural building stone manufacturers, such as the Scandinavian countries, both the Czech Republic and Poland have established themselves in the dimension stone sector (Montani 2003).
-The European contribution to the worldwide natural building stone production has declined in the last several years.
-The overriding cause for this decline is the high production amount and the current processing capacities in countries such as China, India, Brazil or South Korea, which are also characterized by distinctly lower labor costs (Terezopoulos 2004).
-Especially impressive is the growth rate of the Asian natural building stone production, which is being continuously introduced into the international market.
-During the 1990s, China concentrated on increasing its exploitation capacity of their deposits, and furthermore acquired large amounts of raw material from India, Brazil, South Africa and Norway for processing.
-Today China is in a unique position in the Asian Region with regards to the large supply of finished products it has to offer from material acquired abroad and from their own deposits.
+Countries like Italy, Spain, Portugal, and Greece cover around 90 % of EU production (European Commission 1998).
+This is due to the advantageous conditions of regional geology and the long tradition these countries have in the field of natural stone manufacturing.
+Besides other traditional natural building stone manufacturers, such as Scandinavian countries, both the Czech Republic and Poland have established themselves in the dimension stone sector (Montani 2003).
+The European contribution to worldwide natural building stone production has declined in the last several years.
+The overriding cause of this decline is the high production amount and the current processing capacities in countries such as China, India, Brazil, and South Korea, which are also characterized by distinctly lower labor costs (Terezopoulos 2004).
+Especially impressive is the growth rate of Asian natural building stone production, which is being continuously introduced into the international market.
+During the 1990s, China concentrated on increasing the exploitation capacity of its deposits and, furthermore, acquired large amounts of raw material from India, Brazil, South Africa, and Norway for processing.
+Today, China is in a unique position in the Asian region with regards to the large supply of finished products it has to offer from material acquired abroad and from its own deposits.
 Due to its favorable geographical position near the Pacific Ocean and other sea routes, China has found stable and profitable markets.
-These include markets in Europe, the West Coast of the USA and the Middle East, which has only played a subordinate role in international trade until a couple of years ago (Bruno and Paspaliaris 2004).
+These include markets in Europe, the West Coast of the USA, and the Middle East, which only played a subordinate role in 2 Building Stones 17 international trade until a couple of years ago (Bruno and Paspaliaris 2004).
 The production of ornamental stones was 91.6 million tons in 2007.
-In terms of various stone types calcareous stones are the most widely used ones, while other lithologies such as siliceous stones are less common in the stone industry (Fig. 2.6).
+In terms of various stone types, calcareous stones are the most widely used ones, while other lithologies, such as siliceous stones, are less common in the stone industry (Fig. 2.6).